Some Background Information

 In 2004, Xentity supported the Department of the Interior (DOI) Chief Information Officer (CIO) office (OCIO) and all bureaus in implementing a DOI standard Methodology for Business Transformation (MBT) and governance.
-This approach was built on using appropriately collaborative facilitated approach and balanced level of analysis to discovering such business improvement (i.e. process, data, application, technologies, resources, budget) to meet the mission needs.
-Through all these Xentity has supported IT and Business Resource Objectives addressing avoiding problems such as Paving Cow Paths, Resistance to Change Planning, RedundantBuying, Program Management, Poor Modernization Blueprints, Islands of Automation, Poor Cyber Security and several other anti-pattern core architecture concepts.
+This approach was built on using appropriately collaborative facilitated approaches and a balanced level of analysis.
+Then discovering such business improvements (i.e. process, data, application, technologies, resources, budget) to meet mission needs.
+Xentity has supported IT and Business Resource Objectives that address avoiding problems.
+This includes Paving Cow Paths, Resistance to Change Planning, Redundant Buying, Program Management, Poor Modernization Blueprints, Islands of Automation, Poor Cyber Security and several other anti-pattern core architecture concepts.

 Source: OMB (FINAL_FEA_Practice_Guidance_2006121406.pdf)

-While it is true, the segment analysis will struggle to not simply reinvent itself into another silo without enterprise architecture Guidelines and Policies to help maintain workforce strategies and system integrity guiding or constraining lower-level system design and workforce tactics.
-This is why a method for approaching segment architecture definition, with re-usable patterns connected to the program and enterprise line of sight is so important.
-Otherwise, without engaging at the segment, typically, the program will be in the hands of the IT cost or service center, which may not, and many times does not, have purview into the overall program nor enterprise domain, thus workforce, I/T Specialists and Software Programmers, tend to develop their own subset of technology code, lack refactoring guidance, and we are back into lacking the Architecture Concepts and into those anti-patterns again.
+While the aforementioned is true, the segment analysis will struggle with reinventing itself into another silo without enterprise architecture guidance.
+This is why a method for approaching segment architecture definition, with re-usable patterns connected to the program and enterprise line of sight, is so important.
+Otherwise, without engaging at the segment the program will typically be in the hands of the IT cost or service center.
+And they may not, or do not, have purview for the overall program or enterprise domain.
+Thus, the workforce, IT Specialists, and Software Programmers often develop their own subset of technology code and lack refactoring guidance.
+Consequently, we are back into lacking the Architecture Concepts and into those anti-patterns again.

-Developing a Clear Line of Sight
+Developing A Clear Line Of Sight

 In summary, some key tactics leveraged are: